Welcome to the Julia for High-performance Computing Tutorial

 • Ahead-of-time compilation: PackageCompiler.jl

-• Tools ecosystem for profiling, debugging (well some)
+• Tools ecosystem for profiling, debugging (well some vendor supported)

 Why Julia?